ZhaorongDai/KunQuant-rs/README.md

 - Zero-cost abstractions over the C API
 - Efficient buffer management with minimal copying
 - Multi-threading support for parallel computation
-- Stock count must be a multiple of 8 for optimal SIMD performance

 ## Limitations